a-flyleaf/dragonotes/about/index.md

 layout: default
 title: What’s an Archaeoraptor?
 ---
-I like dragons!
-I like code!
-I like menial repetitive tasks!
-I got tired of wrangling BBCode!
-So then this happened.

-Stuff will be written here eventually.
+Hiya, I'm Archaeoraptor and I like dragons, HTML/CSS, and menial repetitive tasks.
+I don't like wrangling BBCode or throwing everything onto dragon profiles.
+So here we are.
+The site's *far* from finished, but feel free to poke around!